simonpercic/ResponseEcho/README.md

 ## Run

 ```
-cd JsonEcho
+cd ResponseEcho
 ./gradlew stage bootRun
 ```

 ## Error handling

-Since JsonEcho is a development tool designed to be used in conjunction with OkLog, there is no error handling.
+Since ResponseEcho is a development tool designed to be used in conjunction with OkLog, there is no error handling.
 On (any) error, the app will do a HTTP redirect back to this page.

 ## License